meltaxa/apom/README.md

      mode=random      Selects a random jpg image from your images directory.
                       Default mode is sequential from 0.jpg.
-Unset the mode parameter for the default. mode=demo        Special mode that has the following overrides: Images from astro.mellican.com/apom, randomness, 10s timer.
+Unset the mode parameter for the default. mode=nasa        Fetches the current NASA APOD.
+Timer is set for 24 hours.
+You will need a NASA API key from https://api.nasa.gov/.
+Then edit apom.js and replace DEMO_KEY. mode=demo        Special mode that has the following overrides: Images from astro.mellican.com/apom, randomness, 10s timer.
 This mode is automatically invoked when viewing directly from the Github pages site: https://apom.mellican.com/.